vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/chart/echarts.md

 ## Advanced

-You can import and call `defineEchartsConfig` in client config file to customize echarts.
+You can import and call `defineEchartsConfig` in [client config file][client-config] to customize echarts.

 ```ts
 // .vuepress/client.ts